stevegraham/slanger/README.md

 [#72](https://github.com/stevegraham/slanger/pull/72)
 [#4](https://github.com/stevegraham/slanger/pull/4)

-I'll try to politely close any new ones, but there's been [RUBY_DRAMA](https://github.com/stevegraham/slanger/pull/81#issuecomment-10176961) about this issue, but basically,
+I'll try to politely close any new ones but basically,

 Slanger is intended as a server that is easy to install, not a gem inside Rails or Sinatra.